-The unit is to be used exclusively for the dissipation of heat from control cabinets and enclosures (stationary, not moving) in order to protect temperature sensitive components in an industrial environment.
+The unit is to be used exclusively for the dissipation of heat from control cabinets and enclosures in order to protect temperature sensitive components in an industrial enviorment.
 To meet the conditions of use, all the information and instructions in the instruction manual must be adhered to.